dwillis/python-nytcongressapi/README.rst

 =====

 To initialize the api, all that is required is for it to be imported and for an API key to be defined.
+At this time the library supports version 3 of the New York Times Congress API.

 (If you do not have an API key visit http://developer.nytimes.com/ to register for one.)